 Meet the CCVSAR Search Dogs

-K9 Aspen, CGCA, CGCU: Aspen is a 3 year old yellow Labrador Retriever certified by NSDA in Area Search.
+K9 Aspen, CGCA, CGCU: Aspen is a 3 1/2 year old yellow Labrador Retriever certified by NSDA in Area Search.
 She is continuing her advanced training in Scent Specific Area Search as well a Human Remains Detection.
-Roland has also earned her Advanced and Urban Canine Good Citizen obedience certifications.
+Aspen has also earned her Advanced and Urban Canine Good Citizen obedience certifications.

-Her handler, Sarah Stenberg, joined SAR in 2016.
+Her handler, Sarah Stenberg, joined Chelan County Volunteer Search and Rescue (CCVSAR) in 2016.
 Sarah graduated from the CCVSAR Academy in 2017 and is ground search qualified.

-His handler, Robert Inn, joined CCVSAR 2016.
+His handler, Bob Inn, joined CCVSAR 2016.
 Bob graduated from the King County ESAR Academy in 2015 and the King County ESAR Team Leader program in 2016.
-Bob is our Ground Unit Leader and a member of our training committee.
+Bob is the President of Chelan County Volunteer Search and Rescue.